 Baghdad, 13 May 2024 - The FAO Iraq team, led by representative Dr. Salah El Hajj Hassan, is currently conducting a workshop for Farmer Field Schools (FFS) facilitators from 7 governorates in central and southern Iraq.
 The Food and Agriculture Organization of the United Nations (FAO) is following up on the implementation of Farmer Field Schools for major production commodities under projects funded by the Swedish International Development Cooperation Agency (Sida) and the Government of Canada.
 Farmer Field Schools initiatives with local farmers are already underway.
-These pioneers are embracing Climate Smart practices, promising a sustainable future for Iraqi agriculture.
-As the workshop progresses, FAO is also preparing for the upcoming season to ensure a seamless and inclusive implementation of our projects.
+These pioneers are embracing Climate also preparing for the upcoming season to ensure a seamless and inclusive implementation of our projects.